4766 Lincoln Ave, Oakland, CA 94602

 Meanwhile, the Prophet was trying to see to the needs and safety of thousands of saints traveling across the plains.

 Brannan and a few men set out east over the Sierras, to learn of the Prophet’s final plans.
-Meeting just east of the Salt Lake Valley, Brigham Young informed Brannan of the permanent church establishment in Utah.
+Meeting just east of the Salt Lake Valley, Brigham Young informed Brannan of the permanent Church establishment in Utah.
 This changed the course of events for California Saints.
 Brannan was a young, and gifted man.
-Not knowing where the prophet was going to establish the church, Brannan presumed or hoped the bay area would be the permanent home for all the pioneers.
+Not knowing where the prophet was going to establish the Church, Brannan presumed or hoped the bay area would be the permanent home for all the pioneers.
 He was displeased with this decision, eventually being released from his leadership.

 He later declared gold was found on Sutter’s property in the foothills.
 Though a newspaper article of the event was expected to only reach the East Coast, it spread across the world.
-Brannan amassed his fortune and left the church.
+Brannan amassed his fortune and left the Church.

 What followed was truly remarkable.